skyvers/Aged-care/readme.md

    ![Edit Facility](doc_src_img/chapter7/4.jpg "Edit view facility")

-2. Add facility component same as resident component
+2. Add the facility component the same way we have done for the resident component

 ##### Facility Info component